2018 Venezuelan presidential election

-Presidential elections were held in Venezuela on 20 May 2018, with incumbent Nicolás Maduro being declared re-elected for a second six-year term.
+Presidential elections were held in Venezuela on 20 May 2018, with incumbent Nicolás Maduro being declared reelected for a second six-year term.
 The original electoral date was scheduled for December 2018 but was subsequently pulled ahead to 22 April before being pushed back to 20 May.
-Some analysts described the poll as a sham election, with the elections having the lowest voter turnout in the country's democratic era.
+Some analysts described the poll as a sham election, as many prominent opposition parties had been barred from participating in it.
+The elections had the lowest voter turnout in Venezuela's democratic era.